Prints and cards of my work are available on Etsy

 The Bass Rock, a mile off the coast at Tantallon Castle, is home to more than 150,000 Gannets and is the largest single rock gannetry in the world.
 The scientific name for the Northern Gannet, Sula Bassana, honours the Bass and the gannets show their appreciation by painting the top white.
 The lower ledges of the rock are used by guillemots, razorbills, cormorants, puffins and gulls, not to mention seals.
 Currently uninhabited, the rock’s history includes being settled by an early Christian hermit, hosting an fortress which became a prison for Covenanters, and the construction of a lighthouse in 1902.

-The beach at Tyninghame is one of my favourites, with the long span of Ravensheugh sands and the rocks and woods all around.
+The beach at Tyninghame is one of my favourites, with the long span of Ravensheugh sands (and its famous log cabin built in 1960 by the 12th Earl of Haddington) and the rocks and woods all around.
 And, of course, the view of the Bass Rock.

 Bell Rock Lighthouse, built by Robert Stevenson between 1807 and 1811, is the world’s oldest surviving sea-washed lighthouse.
 11 miles off the coast of Arbroath in the North Sea, the rock was famous for shipwrecks, being hidden below the surface of the sea for all but a few low tide hours.
 Construction was so challenging that it featured in a BBC documentary as one of the seven industrial wonders of the world.
 The lighthouse has been automated since 1988.